grahamwjohnson/jasmine_hypothalamus/README.md

 # Jasmine cutsom accre_dwi_connectomes
 Code to run MRtrix3 with Singularity 3.4 (https://sylabs.io/guides/3.4/user-guide/) container on Vanderbilt's ACCRE.

-Make sure Singularity 3.4 is installed locally to build singularity and installed on ACCRE so that we can run singularity there.
+Make sure Singularity 3.7.3 (sams as ACCRE version at the time) is installed locally to build singularity and installed on ACCRE so that we can run singularity there.

 This will create the following outputs based on Desikan-Killiany + custom atlases atlas:
 SIFT2-weighted connectome